automation: turn on lights when I enter the room

 Evaluation of the above automation

-It took some learning to use IFTTT to send a message to Home Assistant but that was the only way to use a motion sensor plug which DLink had discontinued and now poorly supported.
-To replace the motion sensor, I am testing a RCWL radar/microwave sensor for presence detection.
+It took some learning to use IFTTT to send a message to Home Assistant but that was the only way to use a motion sensor plug which DLink has discontinued and Dlink need not think that I will buy another product of theirs.
+On the plus side I now use a custom component for Dlink.
+And I am now using a RCWL radar/microwave sensor for presence detection.

 Secondly the automation could be simpler as I discovered a ‘Delay’ command which should work instead of the ’20-minute timer’.

-Thirdly there is no longer a need to separately switch off the floor and ceiling light routines – I can turn everything off at once.
+Thirdly there is no need for separate ‘switch off’ floor or ceiling light routines – I can turn everything off at once.